Top California Mesothelioma Cancer Centers

 California ranks No. 1 in the U.S. for mesothelioma and asbestosis deaths.
 The state leads the nation in asbestos-related mortality because of its industrial history.
 California also is home to some of the largest asbestos deposits in the world.

-Mines, power generation plants, shipyards and other industrial sites exposed many workers to asbestos and resulted in residents developing related diseases.
-The asbestos exposure these workers endured led to many cases of asbestos-related disease in California.
+Industrial sites exposed many workers to asbestos.
+Mines, power generation plants and shipyards exposed workers.
+This exposure led to many cases of asbestos-related disease in California.

-California is home to a number of hospitals, cancer centers and doctors specializing in mesothelioma to meet the medical needs of this population.
+California is home to a number of hospitals, cancer centers and doctors specializing in mesothelioma.

-For example, UCLA Comprehensive Cancer Center is where thoracic surgeon Dr. Robert Cameron developed a lung-sparing surgery for pleural mesothelioma patients.
-Cameron’s pleurectomy and decortication procedure revolutionized patient care and improved long-term mesothelioma survival.
+Dr. Robert Cameron developed a lung-sparing surgery for pleural mesothelioma patients.
+It revolutionized patient care and improved long-term mesothelioma survival.

 Research and Clinical Trials in California

-A lot of cancer research is conducted in California, including mesothelioma clinical trials and laboratory research.
+A lot of cancer research is conducted in California.
+This includes mesothelioma clinical trials and laboratory research.
 For example, the Pacific Mesothelioma Center, which is under the medical direction of Cameron, conducts ongoing research to develop new therapies.

 Mesothelioma Clinical Trials in California